MANJURUL13673/Basic-Javascript-Tutorial/README.md

 <b>File: logicalOps.js</b>
 ## let vs var
-- let - let is depend on scope or block of code.
-It works as local or global totally depends on you.
+- let - let maintain block scope.
+It works as local block of code `{}` or global in a function totally depends on you.
-- var - var does not maintain any scope. wheather we declares it, it always works as global variable.<br>
+- var - var maintain functional scope. wheather we declares it, it always works as global variable for a function.<br>

 <i>Caution: We should try to do not use var unless the variable is completely global.</i><br>